Hacker News

 To be frank, erlang already does this with binaries over some size limit (I think 64B)

-6 hours ago by chrisseaton
+4 years ago by chrisseaton

 The big problem nobody talks about with actors and message passing is non-determinism and state.